t13a/dm-integrity-benchmarks/README.md

 #### \#14~16: btrfs

-btrfs commit interval is longer than other filesystems (30 seconds for btrfs, 5 seconds for both ext4 and ZFS).
-To be fair, set it to 5 seconds.
+The default commit interval is 30 seconds.
+This is longer than other filesystems (5 seconds for both ext4 and ZFS).
+To be fair, change to 5 seconds.

 #### \#17~19: ZFS